Watch 2016 College of Engineering Convocation Online

-All candidates for degrees will line up outside (in case of rain see below) on the west side of the Huntsman Event Center near the tunnel entrance, beginning at 3:30 p.m.
-(Although convocation does not begin until 4:30 p.m., we will begin marching students in by 4:15 p.m.)
+All candidates for degrees will line up outside (in case of rain see below) the Huntsman Event Center beginning at 12:30 p.m.
+(Although convocation does not begin until 2:00 p.m. we will begin marching students in by 1:40 p.m.)

 There will be a table for each department and candidates should line up behind the appropriate table.
 Department representatives will give you a reader card with your name printed on it.
 Please check the card carefully for its accuracy.
 If your name is a difficult one to pronounce, make sure it is phonetically spelled out on the card; otherwise, the reader may mispronounce it.
 If you wish, you may indicate on the card that you have achieved “Summa Cum Laude, Magna Cum Laude, or Cum Laude.”
 You may also place honorary ribbons on your regalia.
 (See below for instructions on appropriate display of ribbons.)
 There will be a professional photographer taking pictures of the diploma ceremony.
 If you wish to have proofs mailed to you, please write your permanent mailing address (This may possibly be your parent’s address.) and contact information on the reader card.

-After receiving the reader card candidates receiving undergraduate degrees should remain outside by their department table.
+After receiving the reader card, candidates should remain outside by their department table.
 Department and COE staff will be lining you up for the processional.
-Candidates receiving graduate degrees (including BS/MS) should go into the tunnel for line-up.
 There will be markers indicating the specific degrees; candidates should line up behind the appropriate marker.
 COE personnel will be there to assist.
 If you are not in the correct line, you may not be seated appropriately and your name will not be read under the correct degree.

-The processional into the Event Center will begin promptly at 4:15 p.m.
-You will proceed double file through the tunnel into the arena area.
-Graduate candidates will be seated on the arena floor; undergraduate candidates will be seated in reserved arena seats.
+The processional into the Event Center will begin promptly at 11:10 a.m.
+Graduate student will proceed double file through the tunnel into the arena area and be seated on the arena floor.
+Undergraduate candidates will proceed through door 2 and door 3 and be seated in reserved arena seats.
 Staff will provide directions and assistance to the seating areas.